GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 1. Transcription: the sequence of nucleotides that forms the gene is copied into a "free-floating" version called messenger RNA (mRNA), as the result of a complex series of biochemical interactions involving enzymes and other molecules.
 2. Translation: the messenger RNA is used as a template to create proteins; each consecutive triplet of nucleotides is translated into a specific amino acid (the building blocks of proteins).
 The correspondence between triplets of nucleotides and amino acids is known as the genetic code.
 A sequence of amino acids is thus created from the messenger RNA template, and, once completed, constitutes the synthesised protein.
 3. Post-translational modifications: once synthesised, a protein may have to undergo some transformations before attaining its functional state.
-Such modifications include changes in conformation (i.e. the way in which the sequence of amino acids is folded in the 3D space), cleavage of a portion of the amino acid sequence, addition of molecular signals to specific amino acids, or binding to other proteins to form protein complexes.
+Such modifications include changes in its conformation (i.e. the way in which the sequence of amino acids is folded in the 3D space), cleavage of a portion of the amino acid sequence, addition of molecular signals to specific amino acids, or binding to other proteins to form protein complexes.

 ![Schema of the gene expression process](./images/gene_expression_schema.png)